equinor/ops-actions/scripts/oidc/README.md

   > **Note:** Minimum scope required is what's defined for role assignment in the `oidc.json` config.
 - GitHub repository role `Admin` - to set GitHub environment secrets
 - If a federated credential is configured with subject `repo:${REPO}:environment:<environment>`, create GitHub environment `<environment>` and set appropriate deployment protection rules.
-- If you meet error message that contains: `InvalidSchema: No connection adapters were found` when running in `BASH` use following fix `export MSYS_NO_PATHCONV=1`.
-[Read more about this here](https://github.com/Azure/azure-cli/issues/16317).

 ## Usage